thosakwe/dart_eval/README.md

 Otherwise:

-1. Add the following to your `pubspec.yaml`:
+Add the following to your `pubspec.yaml`:

 ```yaml
 dependencies:
     eval: ^1.0.0-dev
 ```

-2. Run:
+Then, run:

 ```bash
 $ pub get